arongeerts/cicd-in-aws/README.md

 # <img src="./docs/icons/aws.png" width="30px"/> DevOps on AWS
 This project attempts to give theoretical and practical experience in DevOps in AWS-oriented projects.
+It consists of four major parts:
+* An [introduction section](intro), where we will discuss what DevOps means in this context.
+* Discussion of the [practical example](example) that this repository holds and that you can play around with.
+* A [theory](theory) section, where you can find more information on the concepts that are used in this project.
+* A [demo](demo) section, that allows you to follow the practical example without doing the setup yourself.

+<a name="intro"></a>
 ## <img src="./docs/icons/question.png" width="30px"/> What is DevOps?
 ##### Definition (From [Wikipedia, 2020](https://en.wikipedia.org/wiki/DevOps))
 > DevOps is a set of practices that combines software development (Dev) and information-technology operations (Ops) which aims to **shorten the systems development life cycle** and provide **continuous delivery with high software quality**